-Lina Rosengren-Hovee, MD, MS
+Lina Rosengren-Hovee, MD, MPH, MS

-Lina Rosengren-Hovee, MD, MS is a current fellow in the Department of Infectious Diseases at University of North Carolina-Chapel Hill.
+Lina Rosengren-Hovee, MD, MPH, MS is a current fellow in the Department of Infectious Diseases at University of North Carolina-Chapel Hill.

 Lina Rosengren-Hovee completed her Bachelor of Science degree in Natural Resources Management at Malmö University in Sweden and her Master of Science degree in Natural Resources and Environmental Management at Ball State University in Muncie, Indiana, during which she studied environmentally sustainable consumption behaviors.
 She went on to work for several not-for-profit organizations, including the Institute for Agriculture and Trade Policy in Minnesota, and also lead the Cope Environmental Center in Indiana as the Executive Director.

 Lina completed her medical degree and Internal Medicine residency training at Indiana University.
 During that time she worked with a research group at University of California, Los Angeles, studying HIV self-testing interventions using social networking mobile apps.
 Her research interest is HIV stigma, and HIV/STD prevention interventions using mobile technology to change behaviors among young MSM and other high-risk populations.